RobinMnk/vehicle-routing-problem/README.md

 - A simple simulation environment management system
 - An `InstanceHandler` to provide functions to systematically generate Problem instances
 - A plotter for visualizing the solutions

+## Usage

+Make sure the `EXPERIMENTS_HOME` environment variable is set and points to a directory that will then contain the simulation results and plots